Amin7410/Project-Andrzej/README.md

 - Because all elementary functions become uniform binary trees in EML notation, you can use the `eml_sr` library to write software that compiles formulas into **circuit schematics**.

 - This is very useful in **analog computing**, where engineers can create multivariate function computing circuits by connecting a binary tree topology structure of identical EML elements.
-Instead of designing separate circuits for each operation ($+$, $\times$, $\sin$...), you can mass-produce a single type of EML component and connect them according to the tree diagram.
+Instead of designing separate circuits for each operation (+, x, sin...), you can mass-produce a single type of EML component and connect them according to the tree diagram.

 ### 4. Data Structure Design and Parsing

 EML brings radical simplicity to the processing of mathematical expressions in software:

-- Instead of writing handling code for dozens of different operations ($+, -, \sin, \cos...$), your software only needs to handle one **extremely simple context-free grammar**:
+- Instead of writing handling code for dozens of different operations (+, -, sin, cos...), your software only needs to handle one **extremely simple context-free grammar**:
 $$S \rightarrow 1 \mid eml(S, S)$$

 - This makes systems for storage, parsing, or formal processing of mathematical expressions incredibly uniform.
 Every expression — no matter how complex — is represented by the same data structure, the same tree traversal algorithm, and the same evaluation logic.
 No more exceptions, no more special branching.